vincentsels/ecorendum/src/assets/md/en/info.md

 - More measure sets, by e.g. think tanks and universities, reviewed by a carefully selected independent board; and ultimately a set of measures selected by every political party;
 - Additional explicit (ecological) targets, presumably nitrogen disposition;
 - Minimum and maximum measure impact, to express degree of uncertainty;
-- A more realistic model to aggregate impacts;
+- An advanced system dynamics model to calculate impacts;
 - More properties for each of the measures and the ability to filter;
 - A thorough tutorial, guiding everyone through the features of the tool;
 - Much more and better help tooltips/dialogs;